 Other academic-related questions to consider are:

 Some may be hesitant to ask about academics, fearing it will make them look indecisive or uncommitted.
 However, you shouldn’t be afraid to ask questions about your academic life.
-A 2017 study by the US Department of Education found that almost a third of US college students switch their major within the first three years.
+A 2017 study by the US Department of Education found that almost a third of US college students switch their majors within the first three years.

 The main reason people go to college – besides self-discovery and maybe the odd party – is to set themselves up for professional success.
 Asking about careers is a great way to show that you’re thinking seriously about your future.